sean2121/dev_metrics/readme.md

 - Insightful Analytics: Get clear metrics on pull requests, correction rates, lead times, and more.
 - Customizable Reports: Tailor the data to your needs with flexible configuration options
 - Easy Integration: Seamlessly integrates with your GitHub repositories, providing actionable insights with minimal setup.

+Built on DORA’s Four Key Metrics: DevMetrics aligns with industry-standard DevOps Research and Assessment (DORA) metrics—deployment frequency, lead time for changes, change failure rate, and time to restore service—to help you measure and improve engineering performance.

 ## Example Output Format